zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/fields/input-date.md

 ## Integration

 1. Access a Builder layout and [create](../../setup#creating-a-form) a Form Area.
-1. Add a Input Element from the Form Essentials group and a Input Date element as it child.
+1. Add an Input Element from the Form Essentials group and an Input Date element as its child.
 1. Access the child element settings and input a Control Name.

 {% partial file="ytp-formarea-field-integration.md" variables={preset: $markdoc.frontmatter.preset} /%}